AbuArwa001/AirBnB_clone/web_static/README.md

-# AirBnB Clone Project
+# Web static

-This project is part of the curriculum for SE Foundations.
-The average for this curriculum is 147.77%.
+This project focuses on building static web pages for an AirBnB clone, incrementally adding features and styling using HTML and CSS.

 ## Project Overview